2026 reformAll tracks

 Naturalisation by decreeB1B2Yes

-Naturalisation through marriageB1B2Yes
+Naturalisation by marriageB1B2Yes

-Residence card (10 years)A2B1Yes
+Resident card (10 years)A2B1Yes

-Multi-year residence permitA2Yes (first application)
+Multi-year residence permitA2Yes (1st application)

-From B1 to B2: a meaningful leap
+From B1 to B2: a real gap

 Niveau de langue requis — avant / après